 Quite where the caravan park story had originated from was the source of some speculation in the months that followed but, despite the denials, it stuck, serving as an urban myth of sorts.
 It was only years later, when former club employee Bill Prosser spoke to The Guardian, that the truth was revealed:

 “Marco was depressed after being sent off in his second appearance for West Ham at Old Trafford and disappeared for a few days.
 West Ham’s Clubcall reporter phoned me and said he was trying to find Boogers for an interview but could not reach him.
 He asked if I had booked any flights for him.

-After retiring as a player in 2003 with Dutch second tier side Dordrecht, where he managed a decent 66 goals in 128 games, Boogers moved upstairs. becoming became a technical director at the club.
+Boogers retired as a player in 2003 at Dutch second tier side Dordrecht, where he managed a decent 66 goals in 128 games.
+He eventually moved upstairs, becoming became a technical director at the club.

 Boogers refuted the claims, however:

 “I’ll pop into the dressing room, I’ll give everyone a hand and we talk about the game and sometimes I give my opinion, but it’s not like I go around shouting at people.”